 Omeprazole (oh-MEP-ra-zole), Sodium Bicarbonate (SOE-dee-um bye-KAR-bo-nate)

-Treats heartburn, stomach ulcers (such as duodenal ulcer or gastric ulcer), gastroesophageal reflux disease (GERD), and also helps heal the esophagus when the stomach makes too much acid.
-This medicine also helps prevent bleeding in the stomach for patients with a serious illness.
-This medicine is a combination of a proton pump inhibitor and an antacid.
+Treats heartburn, stomach ulcers, gastroesophageal reflux disease (GERD), and damage to the esophagus.
+This medicine also helps prevent stomach bleeding in patients who have a serious illness.
+This medicine is a combination of a proton pump inhibitor (PPI) and an antacid.

 There may be other brand names for this medicine.

 Rite Aid Omeprazole and Sodium Bicarbonate, Zegerid, Zegerid OTC

 Do not use this medicine if you have had an allergic reaction to omeprazole or sodium bicarbonate.

 How to Use This Medicine